open-wc/open-wc/docs/building/README.md

 ### Building reusable components and libraries

 If you are building a reusable component or library we recommend publishing code that runs without modifications on the latest browsers.
-You should not bundle in any dependencies or polyfills, or build to a very old of javascript such as es5.
-This way consuming projects can decide which polyfills to load and javascript version to target based on browser support.
+You should not bundle in any dependencies or polyfills, or build to a very old version of JavaScript such as ES5.
+This way, consuming projects can decide which polyfills to load and which JavaScript version to target based on browser support.

-In practical terms, this means publishing standard es modules and standard javascript features implemented in modern browsers like Chrome, Safari, Firefox, and Edge.
-We recommend [buildless development](/developing/) so unless you are using very cutting edge features, you can actually just publish your source code as is.
+In practical terms, this means publishing standard ES modules and standard JavaScript features implemented in modern browsers, like Chrome, Safari, Firefox, and Edge.
+We recommend [buildless development](/developing/), so unless you are using very cutting edge features, you can actually just publish your source code as is.
 See [this blog post](https://justinfagnani.com/2019/11/01/how-to-publish-web-components-to-npm/) for a general guideline.

-If you are using very new or non-standard features such as typescript, you will need to set up a lightweight build.
-For this we recommend tools such as [babel](https://babeljs.io/) with the [preset-env](https://babeljs.io/docs/en/babel-preset-env) plugin or the [typescript compiler](https://www.typescriptlang.org/).
-Make sure to set the target to modern browsers, and publish es modules.
+If you are using very new or non-standard features, such as TypeScript, you will need to set up a lightweight build.
+For this, we recommend tools such as [babel](https://babeljs.io/) with the [preset-env](https://babeljs.io/docs/en/babel-preset-env) plugin or the [TypeScript compiler](https://www.typescriptlang.org/).
+Make sure to set the target to modern browsers, and publish ES modules.

 ### Building websites or multi page apps (MPA)